nanoaquino/challengeGlobant/README.md

 - All error and status messages are returned in English.
 - The project uses Flask, SQLAlchemy, and PostgreSQL.
 All configuration is managed via Docker Compose and environment variables in `.env`.

+## Missing Features / To Do

+ - **Swagger Documentation:** The API documentation UI (Swagger) is not yet enabled.
+Flasgger was attempted but not working; needs troubleshooting or alternative.
+ - **CSV Upload Limit:** If more than 1000 records are uploaded for employees, the process should be stopped or handled in batches.
+Currently, only up to 1000 records are accepted per request.
+ - **Pytest Tests:** Automated tests using the `pytest` library are pending and should be implemented for better coverage and maintainability.
+ - **Configuration Refactor:** Moving environment and app configuration to a dedicated `config.py` file is recommended for better structure and maintainability.

+ **Better structure:**
+challengeGlobant/
+  ├── src/
+  │     ├── app.py
+  │     ├── models.py
+  │     ├── config.py
+  │     ├── api/
+  │     ├── services/
+  │     └── utils/
+  ├── tests/
+  ├── data/
+  ├── migrations/
+  ├── Dockerfile
+  ├── docker-compose.yml
+  ├── requirements.txt
+  ├── .env
+  └── README.md